');

 About Hendersonville, NC

-Hendersonville is a mid-sized city in North Carolina with a population of 15,253 residents.
-The median household income is $52,337 per year, which is near the national average.
-The median age in Hendersonville is 50.3 years.
+Hendersonville is a mid-sized city located in North Carolina with a population of 15,253 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $52,337 per year, which is 30% below the national median of $75,149.
+The median age of 50.3 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 Cost of Living in Hendersonville, NC